beyondpie/SnapATAC/README.md

 - When use `addBmatToSnap`, python2-version snaptools and python3-version snaptools give different colname names.
 But the matrix is the same.
 (Only the column order is different, so the matrix is then completely wrong even we align the colnames).

 ## Install under conda enviroment
-Use conda to maintain the enviroment.
+1. Set up conda env
+See https://anaconda.org/beyondpie/snapatac as a reference.
+Or we can create the conda env below:
 ```
 conda config --add channels defaults
 conda config --add channels bioconda